vinceanalytics/vince/docs/guide/cli-vince.md

 **--enable-email-verification**: send emails for account verification

 **--enable-system-stats**: Collect and visualize system stats

+**--enable-tls**: Enables serving https traffick.
+This will require listen-tls, tls-key, and tls-cert to be set.

 **--env**="": environment on which vince is run (dev,staging,production) (default: dev)